SmartPracticeschool/SBSPS-Challenge-3270-Optimized-Warehouse-Management-of-Perishable-Goods-for-a-Food-Delivery-Company/README.md

 Test Link URL is Available in ZOHO Writer.

-Copying or Plagiarism is strictly prohibited.

-All Project Files Google Drive Links Has Been Posted.Some Links Are Restricted to avoid plagiarism And Access for them will be made public from 10th July, 2020.
+All Project Files Google Drive Links Has Been Posted.

 Team Members:-
 Venkata Gunasekhar V (Team Lead),